-As mentioned earlier, there is an active futures market for the winner of the upcoming Super Bowl.
+As listed above, there is an active futures market for the winner of the upcoming Super Bowl.
 So, exactly what does that mean?

-Sportsbooks will list odds for each of the teams in the league to win the big game in the upcoming season.
+Sportsbooks list odds for each of the teams in the league to win the big game both before and during the season.
 In some cases, the odds are released as soon as the current Super Bowl is in the books.

 Bettors can make their choices at any point.
 After doing so, they’ll hold a futures ticket on their selection.
-Those who are correct will have to wait until the conclusion of the big game, but the experience can be quite rewarding.
+Those who are correct will have to wait until the conclusion of the Super Bowl, obviously, but the experience can be quite rewarding.

 As bets are placed and time moves along, the futures market evolves.
 Some teams may receive a lot of bets, and their odds will lessen, i.e., shorten, as a result.
 Teams who don’t receive as much attention may see their odds lengthen, i.e., increase.